datastax/dsbulk/manual/settings.md

 #### ---batch.bufferSize _&lt;number&gt;_

 The buffer size to use when batching.
+The buffer will be flushed when this size is reached or when *bufferTimeout* is elapsed, whichever happens first.

 Default: **10000**.

+#### ---batch.bufferTimeout _&lt;string&gt;_

+The maximum amount of time to wait for incoming items to batch before flushing.
+The buffer will be flushed when this duration is elapsed or when *bufferSize* is reached, whichever happens first.

+Default: **"1 seconds"**.

 #### ---batch.maxBatchSize _&lt;number&gt;_